nikestep/grunt-html-angular-validate/README.md

 Default value: `html-angular-validate-report.json`

 The path to write a JSON report of validation and linting output to after completion.
 Set to `null` to not create this file.

+###options.w3cproxy
+Type: `String`
+Default value: `null`

+The proxy to the W3C validator service.
+Use this when running a local instance of the W3C validator service (e.g. `http://localhost:8080`).

 ### Usage Examples